Tom-Nagy/what-you-need/README.md

 1. As a customer, I want to easily identify what is the price of the product.
 2. As a customer, I want to easily identify if the product is available.
-3. As a customer, I want to choose the size and quantity of a product.
-4. As a customer, I want to add/remove/edit product(s) in my shopping bag.
+3. As a customer, I want to add/remove/edit product(s) in my shopping bag.
-5. As a customer, I want to easily access my shopping bag.
+4. As a customer, I want to easily access my shopping bag.
-6. As a customer, I want to make a purchase.
+5. As a customer, I want to make a purchase.
-7. As a customer, I want the purchase process to be easy and secure.
+6. As a customer, I want the purchase process to be easy and secure.
-8. As a customer, I want to be notified of the purchase I have made and be provided with a receipt.
+7. As a customer, I want to be notified of the purchase I have made and be provided with a receipt.
-9. As a customer, I want to contact the website owner about a past order.
+8. As a customer, I want to contact the website owner about a past order.

 ##### Sign-in and registration